Without involvement, there is no commitment. Mark it down, asterisk it, circle it, underline it. No involvement, no commitment.

 At the start of the PB forums, each group of participants is given the list of BSIs and PSIs and their forecasted costs (Figure 10).
 At the forum’s start, the group is assigned the total portfolio budget to allocate, and each participant gets an equal portion.

 In our example, the total requested budget for all BSIs and epics is 24,900K, exceeding the 21,000K portfolio budget by 3900K.
-Since the enterprise already reduced the portfolio’s total budget allocation from 24,000K to 21,00ok, exceeding it is not an option.
+Since the enterprise has already reduced the portfolio’s total budget allocation from 24,000K to 21,000K, surpassing it is not an option.
 However, LPM could reduce investment in some BSI to ensure funding for the requested epics.
 Alternatively, the LPM team could stop in-flight epics or defer new epics.
 However, these complex decisions require expert knowledge and judgment of key business and technology stakeholders.
 PB’s primary purpose is to get this feedback from key stakeholders and determine how to allocate the budget best.

 To fund initiatives, individuals in each group must pool their budgets.
 Because partially funded solutions and epics are candidates for termination or cutbacks, the group will negotiate to determine where to make the best investments.
-The discussions from this collaboration allow participants to make choices that optimize value delivery across the portfolio, rather than focusing on their value streams.
+The discussions from this collaboration allow participants to make choices that optimize value delivery across the portfolio rather than focusing on their value streams.